jundalisay/mahablist/content/en/history/jagor/ph/chapter-22b.md

 There are no benevolent institutions in either of the two islands.

 Each family maintains its own poor and crippled, and treats them tenderly.

-In Catbalogan, the chief town of the island, with five to six thousand inhabitants, there were only eight recipients of charity; but in Albáy mendicants are not wanting.
+In Catbalogan, the chief town of the island, with 5-6,000 inhabitants, there were only 8 recipients of charity.

+But in Albáy, mendicants are not wanting.

 In Láuang, when a Spaniard, on a solemn festival, had caused it to be proclaimed that he would distribute rice to the poor, not a single applicant came forward.

-The honesty of the inhabitants of Sámar is much commended.
+**The honesty of the inhabitants of Sámar is much commended.**

 Obligations are said to be contracted almost always without written documents, and never forsworn, even when they make default in payment.

-Robberies are of rare occurrence in Sámar, and thefts almost unknown.
+Robberies are of rare occurrence in Sámar.
+Thefts almost unknown.
 There are schools also here in the pueblos, which accomplish quite as much as they do in Camarines.

-• Formerly it appears to have been different with them. “ These Bisayans are a people little disposed to agriculture, but practised in navigation, and eager for war and expeditions by sea, on account of the pillage and prizes, which they call inangubas,' which is the same as taking to the field in order to steal.”—Morga, f.
+• Formerly it appears to have been different with them. “ These Bisayans are little disposed to agriculture, but practised in navigation.
+They are eager for war and expeditions by sea for the pillage and prizes, which they call inangubas,' which is the same as taking to the field in order to steal.”—Morga, f.
 138.

 Of the public amusements cock-fighting is the chief, but it is not so eagerly pursued as in Luzon.
 At the church festivals they perform a drama translated from the Spanish, generally of a religious character; and the expense of the entertainment is defrayed by voluntary contributions of the wealthy.